robfairh/arfc.github.io/positions/grad.md

 ---
 layout: role_openings
 title: Graduate Openings
-subtitle: "Current openings for postdoctoral researchers"
+subtitle: "Current openings for graduate researchers"
 intro: "Graduate research assistants in ARFC are PhD or masters students enrolled at UofI, typically in the NPRE department.
 These students can be supported to conduct research that advances a dissertation or thesis project